vluzrmos/laravel-language-detector/readme.md

 Edit the `bootratrap/app.php`:

-Lumen doesn't support vendor publish, then you have to create manualy the configuration file or just copy the `config/lang-detector.php` to your `config/` path, then:
+Lumen doesn't support vendor publish, then you have to create manually the configuration file or just copy the `config/lang-detector.php` to your `config/` path, then:

 ```php